Reliability Guide

 Buying Tips for the 2017 Ford Tourneo Connect (C515)

-• Avoid the 1.0 EcoBoost unless it has perfect service history as the wet-belt risk is the same as other Ford models.
+• Avoid the 1.0-litre EcoBoost petrol engine unless it has a flawless service history, as it shares the same wet-belt timing system risks as other Ford models.

-• On 1.6 TDCi models, check for injector leaks and DPF health, especially if used for short urban trips.
+• On 1.5 and 1.6 TDCi diesel models, check for injector leaks (indicated by a chuffing sound or fuel smell) and ensure the DPF is not clogged from short urban trips.

-• Test both sliding doors and their locking mechanisms; the rollers and latches wear out with heavy family use.
+• Test the sliding rear doors and their locking mechanisms repeatedly; the rollers, tracks, and latches can wear out or become misaligned with heavy family use.

 Browse 2017–2020 Ford Tourneo Connect (C515) in our Directory